Whiteboarding a new sales lead process

 Designers chatting and giving feedback during the whiteboarding session.

-• It is difficult to input new leads into the system, causing many leads not to be documented.
+• It is difficult to input new sales leads into the system, causing many new opportunities to remain undocumented and understating the overall sales pipeline.

-• There are too many data fields, which makes it difficult to update, resulting in poor data reliability.
+• There are too many data fields, which results in poor data reliability and wasted time for advisors and assistants.

 An example of the previous system where salesforce is funcitoning more as a database.